Photo Credit: Baseball Hall of Fame

 "Adversity," by definition, means “a state or instance of serious or continued difficulty or misfortune.”
 Born in Rocky Mount on September 8, 1907, the boy who became known as Buck Leonard was familiar with the term.

 Buck Leonard’s birth certificate read Walter Fenner Leonard, but his parents called him Buddy, a nickname his younger brother mispronounced as “Bucky”—a moniker that stuck.
 After their father passed away during the flu pandemic of World War I, 11-year-old Buck, one of six children, picked up after-school jobs to provide support for his homemaking mother and family.

-Since Rocky Mount had no high school for African Americans during that time, Buck left school after eighth grade and fed his love (and talent) for baseball.
-He eventually played semiprofessional ball as a first basemen.
+After eighth grade, Leonard chose to feed his love (and talent) for baseball full-time.
+He eventually played semiprofessional ball as a first basemen. **

 “Buck Leonard was as smooth a first baseman as I ever saw,” said booking agent Eddie Gottlieb.
 According to Ralph Berger, a biographer with the Society for American Baseball Research, “In the Negro National League, first basemen were often the clowns of the teams.
 They would make all kinds of contortions and grimaces, anything that would entertain the fans.
 Not Buck Leonard.
 He was strictly a baseball player.
 There was no need for him to act the clown.”

 Due to segregation policies in the United States, African Americans were not accepted into the major or minor leagues at the time, so Leonard played for teams that operated with black players.